Pope Francis gets a snazzy new Lamborghini -- and auctions it off

 That's a good thing because the Vatican plans to auction off the car, with proceeds going to three charities.

+It plans to put the money from the auction toward establishing a new refuge for victims of human trafficking called the "Pope Francis home."

+In August last year the Pope visited 20 former sex slaves from various countries, and has condemned human trafficking as "a crime against humanity."

-One of them will help rebuild homes and churches on the towns of the Nineveh Plains in Iraq.
+Proceeds from the auction will also go toward missionary and development work in Africa and to help rebuild homes and churches on the towns of the Nineveh Plains in Iraq.
 ISIS had forced Christians to flee the area.
-The two others help sex-trafficking victims and development projects in Africa.

 Papal hand-me-downs always go for big bucks.